How To Protect WordPress Sites From Phishing Using U2F?

 - SMS messages can be intercepted

-If you’re using a 2FA app on your smartphone like Google Authenticator, you might be asking this question.
-Short answer: nothing is wrong with 2FA, in fact, it offers a great layer of security if set up properly.
+You might be asking this question if you’re using a 2FA app on your smartphone like Google Authenticator.
+Short answer: nothing is wrong with 2FA; it offers a great layer of security if set up properly.
 This can be made stronger with things like disabling the OTP option – less convenient but more secure.

-2FA is more flexible, but if you leave recovery options in the name of convenience it may leave you with a false sense of security.
+2FA is more flexible, but leaving recovery options in the name of convenience may leave you with a false sense of security.

-Benefits of U2F security keys have over Smartphones: Protecting application logic from malware is difficult on a general purpose computing platform.
-A phone might not be reachable in the situations when the battery runs off or when there is no service.
-Unlike most Smartphones, YubiKeys are water resistant and will allow you to kiss in the rain
+Benefits of U2F security keys over Smartphones: Protecting application logic from malware is difficult on a general-purpose computing platform.
+A phone might not be reachable when the battery runs off, or there is no service.
+Unlike most Smartphones, YubiKeys are water resistant and will allow you to kiss in the rain.

 Physical Security Keys

 For most WordPress users, Defenders 2FA with Google Authenticator on your phone is more than enough.
-Dedicated security keys offer dedicated protection against phishing and man-in-the-middle attacks and are arguably faster and easier to use once you set them up and get used to them, but let’s face it, ordinary Joe probably doesn’t really need a YubiKey.
+Dedicated security keys offer dedicated protection against phishing and man-in-the-middle attacks.
+They are arguably faster and easier to use once you set them up and get used to them, but let’s face it, ordinary Joe probably doesn’t need a YubiKey.

-The benefits of the physical keys multiply with the number of employees/clients using keys and with the number of daily sessions each user commences.
+The benefits of the physical keys multiply with the number of employees/clients using keys and the number of daily sessions each user commences.
 We hope this article with tips on how to protect your WordPress sites from phishing using U2F authentication, making them fully insulated, has helped you!